What is testosterone?

 We schedule injections every 7 days.

 A simple blood test drawn in our office will reveal your levels.
 Results are given usually within 24 hours.
-Take our quiz now to see if you might qualify for TRT.

 No. We are supplementing what your body is not producing in sufficient quantity.